You can use projects to organize your Workspace documents by client, status or any other grouping that suits you or your team.

 In the web app Hover over a project name in the sidebar or document’s thumbnail, then click on the icon that appears next to it.
 From here, choose Delete.
 In the dialog that appears, click Delete to confirm.
 The project, along with its documents, will move to Trash — we’ll delete any project that has been in the Trash for 90 days, but up until that point you can easily restore them.

 In the Mac app Control-click on a project’s name in the sidebar of the Workspace window and choose Delete Project….
-In the confirmation dialog that appears, choose Delete Project to confirm this action.
+In the confirmation dialog that appears, choose Delete Project to send the project and all its documents to the Trash — we’ll delete any project that has been in the Trash for 90 days, but up until that point, you can easily restore them.